 The technique described in this book pulls you gently through the design process and it comes as something of a surprise to discover that you have designed your database without pain and almost without realising it.
 For anyone who has tried to get to grips with relational design and failed (i.e. the majority) this book and the technique described within will come as a welcome relief.

 The intended audiences for this book are small to medium sized business owners, hobbyists and researchers.
-Basically, those that have a pressing need for a database but who don't want to spend weeks learning relational theory (not that learning about relational design guarantees coming up with a correct design) but want a database design right now, today!
+Basically, those that have a pressing need for a database - want it right now, today - but who don't want to spend weeks learning relational theory (not that learning about relational theory, nor the required months of dedicated application of theory to reality, guarantees coming up with a correct design).

 Building Relational Databases Made Easy: Database Development For Ordinary People